Transcultural Nursing Theory

-The goal of Transcultural Nursing is to develop a scientific and humanistic body of knowledge in order to prove culture-specific and culture-universal nursing care practices.
+The goal of Transcultural Nursing is to develop a scientific and humanistic body of knowledge in order to provide culture-specific and culture-universal nursing care practices.
 Transcultural Nursing can be defined as that field of nursing focused on the comparative study and analysis of different cultures and subcultures in the world with respect to their caring behavior; nursing care; and health-illness values, beliefs and patterns of behavior.
 The UH Hilo SON espouses the concept that Transcultural nursing is needed today more than ever because of the growing diversity that defines our local, national and global populations.
 The UH Hilo SON Transcultural Educational Framework encompasses the philosophical underpinnings of the school of nursing.
 The central theme of the framework is the belief that nurses, need to have a broad understanding of the various cultures that are present in the environment in which they will be practicing.
 The faculty provides many opportunities for student to explore the transcultural aspect of Hawai‘i , in both the clients that they will serve and the fellow students and health care providers with whom they will work.

 Transcultural Quotes about Hawaiʻi